sara-sabr/ITStrategy/_posts/en/2020-10-27-cio-digital-transformation.md

 th {
   background-color: #ccccff;
 }

+img + em { display: inline-block; }
 </style>

-In this blog, we suggest that it will be CIOs and CFOs that will bring a Digital Transformation vision into a reality.
+In this blog, we suggest that it will be Chief Information Officers (CIOs) and Chief Financial Officers (CFOs) that will bring a Digital Transformation vision into a reality.
 Although Digital Transformation deals a lot with changing business operations, if technology releases are not able to push through, that vision will remain a dream and will not manifest itself.
 We will show how critical CFOs are in allowing technology to respond faster to continuous business changes, and how the Cloud and DevOps are opportunities that cannot be overlooked.

 <!--more-->